Faith and Doubt

 by Diane Linsley

-spiritual development.
-These stages are belief, faith, experience
+stages of spiritual development.
+These stages are belief, faith,

 Stage One: Belief

-Of course, belief itself is not a bad thing.
-Every time you are introduced to a new concept, you have to choose whether or not you want to believe it.
+Each time you are introduced to a new concept, you choose whether or not to believe it.
 All learning begins with belief.
 But it shouldn't end there.

 Stage Two: Faith

-The next stage of spiritual development is faith.
-What is the difference between belief and faith?
+What's the difference between belief and faith?
 Belief is conceptual.
-Faith, on the other hand, is the willingness to experiment on a belief in order to prove whether or not it is true.
+Faith is active.
+Faith is the willingness to experiment on a belief in order to prove whether or not it's true.
 Not all beliefs hold up under the bright light of experimentation.
-If you never do an experiment, how will you know the truth for yourself?

-Most people think that faith is the opposite of doubt.
-But opposites are actually two ends of the same stick.
+Faith and doubt are opposites, but opposites are actually two ends of the same stick.
+They come as a pair.
 Opposites go together and define each other.
-They come as a pair.
 They are inseparable like the two poles of a magnet.
 You cannot have joy without pain, up without down, life without death.
 When you pick up one end of the stick, you also pick up the other end.
 You cannot have faith without doubt.

-In the process of Great Doubt, the spiritual seeker develops the ability to see paradoxes.
-Paradoxes are the opposites that coexist in Reality.
+In the process of doubting and seeking for answers, you develop the ability to see paradoxes and opposites.
 When you can't see the paradoxes, you are stuck in them.
 When you finally see them, you transcend them and discover a new perspective that integrates the opposites.

-Some people suffer from the misconception that their doubts mean that they don't have faith.
-This can cause feelings of guilt, especially if they were shamed in childhood by authority figures.
-If they could see that their doubt is in proportion to their faith, they might relax.
-People of faith are always questioning.
-That's how they continue to progress.
+Some people suffer from the misconception that doubt means they don't have faith.
+This can cause unnecessary anxiety.
+If they understood that doubt is just part of the process of spiritual development, they might relax.
+People of faith are always questioning and learning.

 One of my favorite books is Jane Eyre by Charlotte Bronte.
 Because of her painful childhood, Jane begins to ask questions at a young age.
 She reads books and thinks deeply.
 Jane's aunt doesn't approve of questions, which she interprets as rebellion.
-So she sends Jane away to a strict religious school where the pupils are abused by the authorities.
+So she sends Jane away to a boarding school where the pupils are abused by the authorities.
 Throughout her life, Jane learns to stand up to many people, including the man she loves.
-Jane lives by internalized principles, not by external rules and mindless obedience to those who want to control her.
-This is a story of great faith and courage.
+Jane lives by internalized principles, not by mindless obedience to those who want to control her.
+This is a story of faith and courage.

-Fear arises with doubt - the ego's fear of being wrong.
-This happens when a person is taught that doubt is bad.
+Fear may arise with doubt - the ego's fear of being wrong.
+This can happen when a person is taught that doubt is bad.
 What's so bad about doubt?
-Without doubt, there would be no human progress.
+Without doubt and experimentation, there would be no modern medicine or science.
 Doubt is a natural part of the learning process and the development of the rational mind.
 Doubt causes you to ask questions.
 When you ask questions, you find answers.

 Stage Three: Experience

 Faith and doubt motivate a person to seek for experience.
 Experience alleviates the tension of the faith/doubt polarization.
 A direct experience is shocking because it's never what you expected.
-It comes as a flash of insight that forever changes your map of reality.
-After such an experience, knowledge replaces faith.
-With your new understanding of Reality, you experience a feeling of peace, a sense of wholeness, and an increased ability to love yourself and others.
+Personal experience alters your map of reality.
+Knowledge replaces faith.
+The ego's fear is replaced with a feeling of peace, a sense of wholeness, and an increased ability to love yourself and others.

 Ken Wilber says, "Authentic transformation is not a matter of belief but of the death of the believer; not a matter of translating the world but of transforming the world; not a matter of finding solace but of finding infinity on the other side of death.
 The self is not made content; the self is made toast."